Ban Ki-moon: 2017 presidential candidacy speculation

 Until the outbreak of the 2016 South Korean political scandal, Ban was the leading potential candidate for President of South Korea in 2017.
 However, recent polls showed Moon Jae-in of the main opposition Minjoo Party of Korea in the lead with a support rating of 32.8 percent, while Ban trailed in distant second with 15.4 percent.
 Moon was eventually elected president on 10 May.

 Although Ban repeatedly expressed his desires for running, a UN resolution in 1946 says "a Secretary-General should refrain from accepting" any Governmental position "at any rate immediately on retirement."
 Exceptions to the rule have been made in history with the 1986 election of Kurt Waldheim to the post of President of Austria, although the position is ceremonial in nature.

 Contrary to Ban's public comments hinting at any likely run, private reports indicated otherwise.
-Kim Jong-pil, former Prime Minister of South Korea, was reported to say that Ban Ki-moon would announce his candidacy for the presidency shortly after his term as Secretary-General ends.
+Kim Jong-pil, former Prime Minister of South Korea, was reported to say that Ban Ki-moon would announce his candidacy for the presidency shortly after his term as Secretary-General ended.
 Ban was originally predicted to run under the conservative Saenuri Party, but President Park Geun-hye's scandal cast doubts as to which party Ban would run under.

 Ban returned to South Korea on 13 January 2017.
 On 1 February 2017 he announced he would not be a candidate for president.

 Post-U.N. work

 In 2017, Ban and Heinz Fischer, former president of Austria, founded, and are co-chairs of, the Ban Ki-moon Centre for Global Citizens in Vienna, Austria.
 The nonprofit group's mission is to support youth and women, working within the UN's Sustainable Development Goal frameworks.

 In June 2017, Ban joined The Elders, a human rights group composed of international statesmen that was founded by Nelson Mandela.
 In November 2018, he became a deputy chair of the group, serving jointly with Graça Machel.

-In 2017, he joined French President Emmanuel Macron in calling for a Global Pact for the Environment.
+In 2017, he joined French president Emmanuel Macron in calling for a Global Pact for the Environment.

 In early 2018, Ban was elected to lead the Global Green Growth Institute (GGGI), a treaty-based intergovernmental organization.
-Effective 20 Feb.
-2018, he is serving a 2-year term in the dual roles of president of the assembly and chair of the council.
+He has been unanimously re-elected to serve additional 2-year terms in the dual roles of the president of the Assembly and chair of the council, and his 4th term as president and chair of GGGI will end on December 31, 2025.

 Ban supports the U.S. Democrats' Green New Deal.

 In 2020, Ban Ki-Moon was appointed as the Official Ambassador of the GEMS World Academy Model United Nations.